 - may express opinions about the probable outcome of the application if it were to be determined by an arbitrator.
 These opinions are not binding but may serve as a useful guide in the resolution of issues.

 Lodging an application for conciliation

-Printable versions of the Application for Conciliation (Form 100) are available to download from the Conciliation rules and forms page.
+If required, a printable version of the Application for Conciliation (Form 100) is available to download from the Conciliation rules and forms page.
 You can lodge your application:

-- in person at WorkCover WA, 2 Bedbrook Place, Shenton Park, WA, 6008
+- in person – WorkCover WA, 2 Bedbrook Place, Shenton Park, WA

-- by post to Workers’ Compensation Conciliation Service, WorkCover WA, 2 Bedbrook Place, Shenton Park, WA, 6008
+- by post – Workers’ Compensation Conciliation Service, WorkCover WA, 2 Bedbrook Place, Shenton Park, WA, 6008

-If you need assistance completing the form, contact Advice and Assistance on 1300 794 744.
+If you need assistance completing an application for conciliation, contact Advice and Assistance on 1300 794 744.

-There are a number of conditions to meet when lodging documents by email.
-Documents not complying with the below conditions will be returned to the sender and considered to have not been lodged.
+Documents not complying with the following conditions may be returned to the sender and considered to have not been lodged.

-- An email which includes documents lodged under this rule must:
+- An email by which documents are lodged under this rule must:

 - state a telephone number through which the sender can be contacted; and